Northbridge (NSW)

 What is the weighted average housing cost based on tenure mix in the suburb of Northbridge?

-Considering the housing occupancy patterns, the weighted average monthly housing cost is approximately $2,079.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $2,079.
 This accounts for outright owners paying no housing costs, mortgage holders paying $4,649/month, and renters paying $3,204/month.

 How affordable is housing in the suburb of Northbridge relative to local incomes?